maglietti/QB-OrderTrackingGuide/relationships.md

 ## Verify the Import

 Congrats!
 Your app now contains all the data from Drew’s spreadsheets.
-Select the `Line Items` table in the table nav and review that everything looks correct.
+Click the `Line Items` table in the table nav and review that everything looks correct.

 ![](assets/images/image-46.png)